WeTransfer/wt-api-docs/source/includes/_board-api.md

 ## Add files to a board

-Once a board has been created you can then add files to it.
+Once a board has been created you can add files like so:

 ```shell
 curl https://dev.wetransfer.com/v2/boards/{board_id}/files \